verge-io/docs/docs/product-guide/sriov.md

 !!! note "When devices are shared to a tenant, they are thick provisioned (i.e. the tenant then owns the devices, so they cannot be assigned to other VMs or tenants even when not in use.)"

-1. Navigate to the desired **tenant dashboard** (Main Dashboard -> Tenants -> Tenants -> double-click the tenant within the list.)
+1. Navigate to the desired **tenant dashboard** (Main Dashboard > Tenants > Tenants > double-click the tenant within the list.)
 2. Click **Nodes** on the left menu.
 3. **Double-click one of the tenant nodes**.
 4. Click **Devices** on the left menu.
 5. Click **New** on the left menu.
 6. Enter a **Name** or leave blank to allow the system to auto-create a name; this name will be used for the resource group created in the tenant.
 7. **Type**: set to ***SR-IOV NIC***.
-8. **Description**: provides a place to store additional administrative information about the device pool.\
+8. **Description**: provides a place to store additional administrative information about the device pool.
 9. **Count**: number of virtual function NICs to pass into the tenant resource group.
 10. A specific **MAC Address** can be entered or leave blank to allow the system to auto-generate a MAC Address (It is recommended to leave this field blank, allowing unique, system-generated MAC addresses to avoid inadvertently introducing duplicate MAC addresses within the same network.)
 11. When fields are completed, click **Submit** to finish passing to the tenant.
 12. The device(s) will now be available as a resource group to attach to tenant VMs.
-Follow [**VM/Guest Configuration**](vm/guest-configuration) instructions above.
+Follow [**VM/Guest Configuration**](#vmguest-configuration) instructions above.
 In order to use the passthrough device, the VM must run on the tenant node where the device is attached.